huijing/slides/56-imagecon-2019/README.md

 Now that Edge has moved over to Chromium, and I've got mixed feelings about that, I suppose we can cover just the 2 major browser rendering engines, Blink and Gecko.
 First of all, I'd like to clarify that I'm NOT a browser engineer, far from it.
 I know a C++ program when I see one, but that's about it.
 So not going to be too technical here.
 And if you ARE a browser engineer, I'd love to pick your brain after this.

-## Browser engines

 Potch, Developer Advocate at Mozilla, wrote this awesome article about Project Quantum and browser engines when Firefox 57 was doing its big core engine overhaul back in 2017.
 Most web developers, myself included, probably see the browser engine as a magic black box that turns the code we write into web sites our users can somehow consume even if they are on a different browser, different device, different time zone.

 Browser engines combine the structure and style of a web page to draw it on the screen, then figure out which parts can be interacted with.
 As you can see, lots of parsers and dedicated engines to do all that.
 Today, because we're covering images, we're more concerned with the blue-circled portion about media.
 And we'll touch upon about how that flows into the rest of the rendering pipe line.

-resolutions

-transmission of data formats over the web
+Because the displays that we use now are all raster displays, it is necessary for a rasterisation process to occur before graphics can be painted on the screen.
+For anyone who is not a browser engineer, I highly recommend going through this series of articles on how to build a browser engine by Matt Brubeck.
+He's a research engineer with Mozilla and works on Servo.

-browser parsing image data?
+formats supported by browsers, bits and bytes into actual images we can see browser parsing image data?

 streams?

 video??

-formats supported by browsers, bits and bytes into actual images we can see
+base64 encoding??